nasa-jpl/open-source-rover/README.md

 As an open-source hardware project, the rover is continuously improving.
 Please check ongoing [projects](https://github.com/nasa-jpl/open-source-rover/projects), [issues](https://github.com/nasa-jpl/open-source-rover/issues), [pull requests](https://github.com/nasa-jpl/open-source-rover/projects), and the forum (see below) to see if any big changes are expected soon.

-NOTE: A major mechanical and electrical revision of the OSR is due for February 2023.
+NOTE: A major mechanical and electrical revision of the OSR is due for June 2023.
 While the current version of the rover will remain supported, consider waiting for this new version.
 For details on this new version and its status, please join the Slack group and look for the `#osr-upgrade` channel.

 ### Online 3D Model